tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 1. let's begin with understanding why we need logs and how the logging system works
 2. then introduction of ELK and after that the need of ELK stack
-3. ELK set-up in swarm vs
+3. ELK set-up in swarm and how swarm works
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4NjU4ODI3MCwxMTM5OTAxMjUxLDE5OD
+eyJoaXN0b3J5IjpbMzU1MjA2ODA0LDExMzk5MDEyNTEsMTk4Nj
-YzNzg1NjksMjA2NzU2NDMzMF19
+M3ODU2OSwyMDY3NTY0MzMwXX0=
 -->